 If this concerns you, know that there are ways to mask your Internet Protocol address and keep you off the grid in terms of Internet Protocol geolocation.
 A VPN, or virtual privacy network, encrypts your IP address and makes it so the IP address on display is the VPN’s address, not yours.
 This won’t slow down your Internet or disrupt your activity, but it can keep you safer online.

 There are two different kinds of IP addresses: static and dynamic.
-A static IP address does not change once it is assigned.
-It is typically used by servers or equipment meant to last a long time.
-Static IP addresses are assigned by Internet Service Providers and are broken down into two further categories: IPv4 and IPv6 addresses.
+A static IP address remains unchanged after assignment.
+Typically, servers or other equipment meant to last a long time makes use of it.
+Internet Service Providers provide static IP address assignments.
+They're broken down into two further categories: IPv4 and IPv6 addresses.

 The difference is that IPv4 has four hexadecimal numbers divided by periods and IPv6 has six hexadecimal numbers separated by colons.
 While static IPv6 addresses do exist—and the number of potential IPv6 addresses is limitless—static IPv4 addresses are much more common at this point for permanent addresses.

 Dynamic IP addresses are not permanent.
-Dynamic Host Configuration Protocol servers assigns, as needed, these IP addresses and used on devices like phones, laptops, and tablets.
-These allow for the internet service to distinguish between devices, routers, and websites and provide the standard Internet Protocol address information: the internet service provider and geographical latitude and longitude.
+The IP addresses used on devices like phones, laptops, and tablets are assigned by a Dynamic Host Configuration Protocol (DHCP) server.
+These allow for the Internet service to distinguish between devices, routers, and websites and provide the standard Internet Protocol address information: the Internet service provider and geographical latitude and longitude.

 IP addresses are either a public IP or a private IP.
 Your address is private if its use is inside of a network and public if its use is outside of a network.
 Again, to find out the details of your own IP address, you can use the IP Address Lookup tool to see what information your IP address reveals for the IP geolocation lookup.